 iPhone XS and iPhone XS Max owners are dealing with a variety of problems after moving to Apple’s latest iOS 16 software.

-Those who’ve picked up Apple’s new flagships are complaining about connectivity issues, activation problems, Bluetooth issues, Wi-Fi issues, and more.
+iPhone XS users are complaining about connectivity issues, activation problems, Bluetooth issues, battery life issues, Wi-Fi issues, and more.

-The list of problems is growing and we expect it to get larger as more people decide to buy the iPhone XS and iPhone XS Plus in 2018 and beyond.
+The list of problems is growing and we expect it to get larger as Apple releases new software and more people decide to buy the iPhone XS and iPhone XS Plus in 2023.

-In this guide we’ll take you through the most common iPhone XS problems plaguing the two models.
-We’ll also provide you with some tips and resources that will come in handy if and when you start noticing issues on your new iPhone.
+In this guide we’ll take you through the most common problems plaguing the two models.
+We’ll also provide you with some tips and resources that will come in handy if and when you start noticing issues on your device.

 iPhone XS Problems

-Some iPhone XS and iPhone XS Max users are still dealing with activation problems.
-Activation issues are extremely common so if you’re having trouble activating your new phone there’s no need to panic.
+Some new iPhone XS and iPhone XS Max users are dealing with activation problems.
+Activation issues are fairly common so if you’re having trouble activating your new phone there’s no need to panic.